Framartin/spatial-pred-R/GSoC organization/README.md

 * warnings if spatial units are on newdata and data
 * add spatial units names for rows
 * work on splm & spdep
+* update invIrW() documentation
+* IMPORTANT BUG: Error of computation of WXo: shloud we compute WoXo or out-of-sample row of WX?
+Should we keep the ex behavior, ie WoXo?
+Only with legacy=TRUE?